buildbot/buildbot/www/guanlecoja-ui/Readme.md

 ## ChangeLog

+* 1.7.0: topbar is now responsive.
+It will collapse on mobile.
 * 1.6.3: Adds setDefaultGroup(group) to glMenuServiceProvider.
 This option allows to expand a menu by default
 * 1.6.2: Fix width issues of content which push some content off-screen for certain monitor size
 * 1.6.1: rebuilt with guanlecoja 1.7.2, which populates the BOWERDEPS metadata